Please ensure Javascript is enabled for purposes of website accessibility

 People

-The most common surnames in Jacksonport are those of the town’s forebears — Halstead, Bley, LeClair, Reynolds, Cote and Bagnall, among others.
 Multigenerational residents, along with those with roots less deep, find common ground through widespread involvement in community-building organizations and traditional events, such as Maifest and Cherry Fest.
-Our close-knit churches and schools further unite Jacksonport’s residents.
+Close-knit churches, our Jacksonport Area Business Association, and social and charitable groups further unite Jacksonport’s residents.

 Beginning in spring each year, seasonal residents boost the population.
 Some stay for six months or longer; others visit on weekends or for annual vacations.

-“Locals,” tourists and part-time residents get to know each other at our gathering spots, such as Mr. G’s Logan Creek Grille, Mike’s Port Pub, Town Hall Bakery, JJ’s of Jacksonport and Bley’s Grocery.
+“Locals,” tourists and part-time residents get to know each other at local gathering spots, such as Island Fever, Scotty's Pub & Grub, Town Hall Bakery, Little Bit of Coffee, Bley's Bar in West Jacksonport and Bley’s Grocery.